rizwanh-MFST/Fabric_Practice/README.md

 # Microsoft Fabric Lab - Army Unit Readiness Analytics

+---

+## ⚠️ **IMPORTANT DISCLAIMER**

+**This lab uses entirely fictional data for educational purposes only.**

+- All unit names, personnel data, equipment information, and readiness metrics are **completely fabricated**
+- No actual US Army units, operations, or classified information are referenced
+- Data has been created solely to demonstrate Microsoft Fabric capabilities
+- This is a **training exercise** and does not reflect real military operations

+---

 ## Lab Overview

 This comprehensive lab teaches Microsoft Fabric capabilities through a practical Army unit readiness scenario.
 Students will build an end-to-end analytics solution from data ingestion to Power BI reporting.